Kjili/boardgame-quickrules/root.rst

   | you can slip into an adjacent forest (also from a forest into an adjacent forest) and slip or move out of a forest to an adjacent clearing
   | slip ignores all effects preventing movement, including the Corvid's snare, and ignores the extra cost of hostile clearings
   | removing the last item from a ruin removes the ruin
+  | there is one quest deck, from which three cards are drawn for setup and these three are replenished during the game
   | quest suits need to match your clearing
   | exhausting the torch allows you to take the action on your character card
   | items: